Purchase Terms & Conditions

 a) Cancellation of orders for online resources or downloads

 Online resources: You may cancel for a full refund any order for online resources within 30 days after you pay for them.
-If you want to cancel your contract, please notify us by email at email@example.com, setting out your order number and details of the cancelled items, or by submitting this cancellation form (form opens in a new window).
+If you want to cancel your contract, please notify us by contacting the Digital Orders team and setting out your order number and details of the cancelled items.
 Once you have cancelled you will have no further access to the online resource.

 Downloads (e.g. ebooks): You may not cancel an order for a download once payment has been confirmed, as this is when the download process starts.